 My purported father was 5 foot 10 inches tall, stocky, with blue eyes and blond hair.
 He was ten years or so older than my mother so born in 1916-1919.
 He was married with two children of his own.
 Since he was older, it’s likely that the children were born in the mid forties.
 He denied any responsibility for my mother being pregnant.
 My mother claimed he was German and Protestant.
 He was a salesman.

 My genetics seem to verify my father’s identity.
-I have an unusual shade of eyes that is only possible with one grey eyed parent and one blue eyed parent.
+I have an unusual eye color that is only possible with one grey eyed parent and one blue eyed parent.
 They are blue on the outside, gold near the middle and green in between.
 I also started out as a strawberry blond, became a dirty blond and then went to light brown hair when I hit 20.
 It’s now mostly silver.

-My mtDNA, which indicates your mother’s mother’s mother’s etc. ancestry, is K1a10 most likely indicates pre-Celtic Irish although it’s possible that my maternal line came from England, Norway, Sweden, or Scotland.
+My mtDNA, which indicates your mother’s mother’s mother’s etc. ancestry, is K1a10a and indicates pre-Celtic Irish or English lineage although it’s possible that my maternal line came from Norway, Sweden, or Scotland.

 My DNA matches at both FTDNA and 23andMe indicate that I’m French Canadian and Irish certainly with the possibility that the Irish side has only been in the country for a few generations.
-I’ve also got a strong streak of English and in fourth place, judging by my matches, is German.
+I’ve also got a strong streak of English and German.
 I suspect that I’m a German/Belgian/Prussian mix with some Nordic tossed in for good measure on my father’s side.

-One of my lineages appears to go through North Carolina with surnames Pugh, Bennet and Griffin.
+One of my Irish lineages appears to go through North Carolina with surnames Pugh, Bennet and Griffin.
 I also have close relatives, third or fourth cousins, in Australia with the Walsh surname.
 The French Canadian line is hard to trace because the population is so intermarried but I’m related to people with the following surnames: Rose, Roy-Desjardines, Dube, Gendron, and Paquet.
-Aside from Walsh, the Irish side seems to have MacDonald’s, Corcoran, Sullivan, Tuohy and Byrnes.
+Aside from the Brady/McNulty line mentioned above, the Irish side seems to have Walsh, MacDonald’s, Corcoran, Sullivan, and Byrnes.

 Errata About Me That My Family May Share